Popcore/verisart/README.md

 Currently only the email address can be specified as the application will automatically set the transaction status to "pending".

-The application will reponnd with a JSON object containing the certificates that belong to a user.
+The application will respond with a JSON object containing the certificates that belong to a user.
-Errors will be returned when trying the create a new trasaction for a certificate that already has a pending transaction.
+Errors will be returned when trying to create a new trasaction for a certificate that already has a pending transaction.

 ### Accepting a transaction